Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Experiments

-\paragraph{To Different Based Solvers.} To verify that the superior performance of DREE over other lifelong learning solver does not stem from a bias toward a specific base solver (e.g., POMO), we conduct a comparison based on two other existing solvers (i.e., Omni~\cite{Omni} and INViT~\cite{INViT}), following~\citet{LLR-BC}.
+To verify that the superior performance of DREE over other lifelong learning solvers does not stem from a bias toward a specific base solver (e.g., POMO), we conduct a comparison based on two other existing solvers (i.e., Omni~\cite{Omni} and INViT~\cite{INViT}).
 We implement and compare DREE with \textit{fine-tuning} and LLR-BC on task order 1.
 Our goal is not to compare across base solvers but to evaluate different lifelong learning methods on the same base solver.
 The results across different base solvers are not directly comparable, as training settings are different (cf. Appendix~\ref{app:applicability_results}).
 As Table~\ref{tab:applicability} shows, DREE outperforms \textit{fine-tuning} and LLR-BC generally, with a similar pattern found on POMO.
-In summary, DREE is effective in the continually drafting scenario, without relying on specific characteristics of the base solver.
+In summary, DREE is effective in the continually drifting scenario, without relying on specific characteristics of the base solver.